safe-global/safe-cli/README.md

 + viewNetwork, viewPayloads, viewAccounts, viewContracts
 + (Preloaded Contract without name) loadContract --alias=uContract1
 + (Preloaded Contract with name) loadContract --alias=GnosisSafeV1.1.0
-+ loadSafe --address=0x0... will search in the abi assets to find the one that fits the address
++ (Developing) loadSafe --address=0x0... will search in the abi assets to find the one that fits the address

 ### [ Partial Functioning ]